darkain/altaform/ALTAFORM.md

 ### PHP Compatibility

 Altaform is compatible with both modern and legacy PHP.
-Altaform is actively tested on PHP 5.4 through 5.6, and PHP 7.0 through 7.3, plus PHP-Nightly.
+Altaform is actively tested on PHP 5.4 through 5.6, PHP 7.0 through 7.4, and PHP 8.0 through 8.2, plus PHP-Nightly.
 Legacy PHP support is maintained to help act as a migration path for legacy PHP code bases to move forward to modern PHP.
 By supporting both, legacy code can be refactored into the Altaform framework while continuing to run on a legacy PHP server.
 Once refactoring is complete, servers can be migrated from legacy 5.x to 7.x with minimal effort.
 For new development, the latest PHP version is always recommended.
 Due to the bleeding edge development of Altaform, not all features are guaranteed to function properly on older PHP builds, as we've personally discovered countless bugs in the PHP interpreter and have helped to resolve these issues.
 Many of these bug fixes were never back-ported.

 ### HHVM Compatibility